TanYa-Go/Movie-Quiz/README.md

 #### User story:  As a user, I would like to be able to choose the level of difficulty.

 * **Plan**
-When the page is loaded, the user should have the option to choose the difficulty level they want to play - Easy, Medium or Hard.\
+When the page is loaded, the user should have the option to choose the difficulty level they want to play - Easy, Normal or Hard.\
-The user shouldn't be able to proceed if no level is chosen.
+The user shouldn't be able to proceed if the difficutly level is not chosen.

 * **Implementation**
 I created a dropdown "Difficulty" button on the welcome screen that user can click and select their option.
 In javascript, I set the default difficulty level to null so the user has to choose the level before proceeding to play.

 * **Test**
-I have tested whether the hover is working when you hover over each option.
+I have tested whether the hover is working when you hover over each option.\
 I have tried selecting different levels to make sure the correct level is being chosen.\
 I have checked whether the questions from the selected level are being displayed.